kevin-zokpe/kevin-zokpe.github.io/README.md

-# kevin-zokpe.github.io
+# STUM WATCHER

-I created this page so my team and I could optimize our speaking time during our Daily Stand Up Meeting.
+I created the stunm-watcher app so my team and I could optimize our speaking time during our Daily Stand Up Meeting.